- HCM310 - Healthcare Services and the Consumer

 - HCM320 - Health Policy and Politics

-A course focusing on the U.S. health policy-making process within the context of the political marketplace.
-Emphasis is on the ways in which health policy affects the determinants of health.
-Through real-world cases in health policy, health care management students analyze the public policy environment and gain an understanding of how to exert influence and deal with the political environment.
-Restricted to Health Sciences major/minor.
+A course focusing on the U.S. health policy-making process within the context of the political environment.
+Emphasis is on the ways health policy affects the social determinants of health.
+Through real-world cases in health policy, students analyze and discuss the public policy environment and gain an understanding of how to exert influence and deal with the political environment.
+Comparative analysis of other countries is completed to strengthen students' global perspective.
+Prerequisite: ENGL 101 (or higher) and HCM 302 with a grade of C or higher.
+Concurrent enrollment allowed with HCM 302.
+Restricted to HCM major/minor.

 Credit Hours: 3